 If you need to change your exam centre location, notify Arts and Science Online Office by the deadline (listed below) to avoid a late administrative fee of $100.

-For students writing at an off-campus exam centre, details about the exam location and the start time of the exam will be sent to your @queensu.ca email account approximately 10 days before the exam.
+- For students writing at an off-campus exam centre, details about the exam location and the start time of the exam will be sent to your @queensu.ca email account approximately 10 days before the exam.
 Note that this information will not be posted on SOLUS.